Custodian helmet: Pop culture

-A cultural icon, the custodian helmet has featured in films, TV series and other media involving British police.
+A cultural icon, the custodian helmet has featured in films, TV series and other media involving British police such as The Bill and The Thin Blue Line.
 Often playing minor characters, in the UK they have appeared in kids shows such as Thomas the Tank Engine & Friends and Fireman Sam, television comedy shows such as The Benny Hill Show, The Young Ones and Monty Python's Flying Circus (the latter including "The Funniest Joke in the World" sketch), and critically acclaimed films including The Ladykillers (1955), Hot Fuzz (2007) and Paddington (2014).
 Appearing as minor characters in international media (such as Mary Poppins (1964) and Sherlock Holmes (2009)), constables on foot patrol wearing their custodian helmet have also appeared in the background of shots to indicate a traditional British setting (much like other features unique to a British street such as the red telephone box, the red double-decker bus or a black taxi which have been used as an establishing shot for London).
 Dressed as a constable when introducing Queen on stage at Live Aid in 1985, comedian Mel Smith undoes the chin strap before removing his helmet and shouting into the mic, "her majesty, Queen!"